Looking to invest in commercial real estate, but don’t have several million dollars lying around?

 - Annual Management Fee: 2% goes to the Sponsor

-My Take: Streitwise offers reliably high dividends with low risk factors, including low LTVs on loans, high levels of skin in the game by the owners, and high-end corporate tenants.
-But the high investment minimum intimidates many novice investors, and you should leave your money invested for at least five years to avoid penalties.
+My Take: Streitwise prides itself on its dividend yield and low risk factors, including low LTVs on loans, high levels of skin in the game by the owners, and high-end corporate tenants.
+But the current dividend yield, the high investment minimum, and five-year commitment make many investors wary.

 What Is Streitwise?